btdt: “been there, done that”

 Cleanup

-To prevent the cache from growing indefinitely, you might want to clean up old cache entries from time to time, for example to only keep cache entries accessed within the last seven days and limit the cache size to at most 10 GiB:
+To prevent a local cache from growing indefinitely, you might want to clean up old cache entries from time to time, for example to only keep cache entries accessed within the last seven days and limit the cache size to at most 10 GiB:

 btdt clean --cache path/to/cache --max-age 7d --max-size 10GiB